tadkollar/ovis/README.md

 pings GitHub every hour for new releases.
 If a new version is available, this server downloads it from GitHub.
-OVis pings this python server on startup to determine if a new version is available and, if there is, downloads the update in the background and installs it when the application is closed.
-We use the HTTP server as a middle-man because Zune is a private repository and cannot be accessed from OVis without unless it is shipped with a GitHub token (an obvious security concern).
+OVis pings this python server on startup to determine if a new version is available and, if it is, downloads the update in the background and installs it when the application is closed.
+We use the HTTP server as a middle-man because Zune is a private repository and cannot be accessed from OVis unless it is shipped with a GitHub token (an obvious security concern).